MichaelRWolf/wendy-ai/critiques_from_team_POV.md

 - Provides searchable, trustworthy single source of truth, saving everyone from spelunking old docs.
 - Metadata discipline enables the consciousness-register strategy to survive beyond the founding team.
 - Sets standards that make downstream automation vastly easier because inputs remain consistent.

+### If Success (Content Librarian)

+- BLOOM_AI_Core becomes the effortless home base—anyone can locate voice pieces, frameworks, or transcripts in seconds.
+- Tagged assets allow rapid experimentation (e.g., targeted copy for THRIVE segments) without reinventing context.
+- Creates a replicable blueprint for future archives (e.g., Mystic rEvolution seasons) with minimal onboarding.

+### How It Could Fail (Content Librarian)

+- If metadata entry feels burdensome or unclear, contributors may bypass the process, fragmenting the archive.
+- Lack of version discipline could lead to conflicting “canonical” documents, reducing confidence in the system.
+- Failure to capture source links or context might limit legal or ethical reuse, especially for collaborative recordings.

 ## Transcript Production & Packaging Lead